wp-plugins/seo-redirection/readme.txt

 Tested up to: 3.8.1
 Stable tag: trunk

-By this plugin you can build redirections easily for your site including 301,302 or 307 redirect, you can also monitor 404 Error Pages and redirect them.
+By this plugin you can build 301,302 or 307 redirectios easily for your site, you can also monitor 404 Error Pages and redirect them.

 == Description ==